Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 I was recently performing a SERP analysis for a client and noticed some big differences in performance when comparing mobile to desktop.
 For example, clicks and click-through rate were much lower on mobile than desktop for certain queries.
 And when checking the mobile SERPs for those queries, it wasn’t long before I could see the culprit.

 It was a “Frankenstein SERP Feature” that’s a hybrid version of the entity carousels we have seen at the top of the SERPs for some time.
 It contains a combination of entity listings with carousels containing content from across the web.
-It’s only present in the mobile SERPs and it can take up a huge amount of real estate.
+It’s present in both the mobile and desktop SERPs and it can take up a huge amount of real estate.

 Here is an example of the feature in action: